w3c/wai-curricula/content/designer/information-design.md

 Students should be able to:

-* ensure similar form controls, such as those related to personal information, payment methods, and prompts to accept legal conditions are presented each in its corresponding step of the form or are grouped together in a way its relationship is apparent to users
+* ensure related form controls, such as those collecting personal information, payment methods, and consent to legal conditions are presented each in its corresponding step of the form or are grouped together in a way its relationship is apparent to all users
-* ensure examples of expected input are provided, such as how a phone number should be entered and what the different credit card fields should be filled in
+* ensure examples of expected input are provided, such as how a phone number should be entered and what the different credit card fields should contain
 * ensure related links, such as those from a navigation menu or from a product category are grouped together visually and programmatically

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

-### Topic: User Flows and Journeys
+### Topic: Journeys and Flows

 #### Learning Outcomes for Topic

 Students should be able to:

 * ensure different products of a store and parts of the content are accessible through different user journeys, such as a navigation menu and a search functionality
-* ensure robust and understandable grouping of information is considered, such as grouping related information in the same form step, and categorizing similar products under the same section
+* create designs that support robust and understandable grouping of information, such as grouping related information in the same form step and categorizing similar products under the same section
 * ensure information that is presented  visually can also be accessed through different means, for example through equivalent descriptions of a product image

 #### Teaching Ideas for Topic